Cover Letter Format: How to Format a Cover Letter in 2023

 • Phone number

 Every business letter includes the recipient’s contact information.
-A cover letter address format looks like this:
+Your cover letter should include the hiring manager’s contact information in the following format:

 Salutation

-A job application letter format calls for a professional and formal greeting.
-Use “Dear” rather than “Hello” or “Hi” in your cover letter salutation, and address the reader by name.
-Do your best to find the name through their website, LinkedIn or by searching online.
+The job application letter format calls for a professional and formal greeting.
+Use “Dear” and address the reader by name.
+Avoid “Hello” or “Hi” in your cover letter salutation.

-Don’t use formal titles such as “Mr.” “Miss” and “Ms.” unless you know the person’s gender; otherwise, you run the risk of misidentifying the person you’re addressing.
-Instead, use their full name, like “Dear Bruce Jackson.”
+Do not use formal titles, such as “Mr.” “Miss” and “Ms.” to avoid misidentifying the person you’re addressing.
+Instead, use their full name, like “Dear Charlie Jackson” or “Dear Leslie James.”

 Opening paragraph

-The format of a cover letter introduction follows a basic formula: Brief introduction + why you’re writing + why you are the best person for the job.
+The format of a cover letter introduction follows a basic formula: Brief introduction, why you’re interested in the position and why you are the best person for the job.

 This cover letter formatting example shows what that looks like in practice: